 The underground scope includes the 4-mile replacement of 50+ year old underground pipe.

-Hot Water Quad Loop and Hutchison Conversion Building Conversion – $11.7 million
+Hot Water Quad Loop and Hutchison Building Conversion – $12.1 million

-This design/build portion of the project is currently in the design phase.
-The scope includes removing the old heat exchangers and piping for heating the buildings.
+The scope for this design-build portion of the project includes removing the old heat exchangers and piping for heating the buildings.

 Source: DCM (Design and Construction Management) Capital Project Report